RoastyToast06/wizards-v-goblins-fighter/README.md

-# Wizards vs. Goblins
+# Wizards vs. Goblins Retro Fighter
-This game features an 8-bit game of wizards facing goblins using magical spells!
-This project was designed for my Data Structures & Algorithms course.
+This game features an 8-bit wizard fighter against hordes of goblins!

 ## Project Details
-This project was coded entirely in C#, but my teaching assistant designed the renderer for the class assignment.
-The game implementation utilizes ArrayLists to manage all entities and update all interactions and features.
+This game was created as part of a Data Structures & Algorithms assignment using C# & Monogame.
+My teaching assistant created the renderer & sprite designs for the project; the gameplay logic and sprite implementation are implemented by me.
+This project utilizes ArrayLists to organize & update entity interactions.
+Entity logic includes:
+- Goblins will attack the wizard with the lowest health; wizards will cast magic to attack all goblins within the spell's range.
+- If there are no goblins in range of a wizard's spell, the wizard will move towards the closest goblin.
+However, goblins will move in a random direction.
+- During the game, a new goblin will join the battle every 15 frames, whereas new wizards join every 50 frames.

 ## Gameplay Video
 https://github.com/user-attachments/assets/00d096b2-d2be-4b8c-8704-1325edc72838